Clinical-Genomics/BALSAMIC/docs/FAQs.rst

 .. _ascatNGS: https://github.com/cancerit/ascatNgs

-Briefly, ascatNGS needs gender loci file if gender information for the imput sample is not available.
-Second file is SnpGcCorrections.tsv, which is prepared from 1000 genome SNP panel.
+Briefly, ascatNGS needs gender loci file if gender information for the input sample is not available.
+The second file is `SnpGcCorrections.tsv`, which is prepared from the 1000 genome SNP panel.

-1. Gender loci file:
+1. **Gender loci file:**

 GRCh37d5_Y.loci contains the following contents: